Cloud adoption among EU enterprises in 2021

 Cloud adoption in Sweden

-Cloud computing adoption among enterprises in Sweden has increased 27 percentage points over the past five years, from 48% in 2016 to 75% in 2021.
-Together with Finland (75%), Denmark (65%) and Netherlands (65%), Sweden is among the countries leading cloud computing adoption in the EU.
+Cloud computing adoption among enterprises in Sweden has increased 15 pp over the past six years, from 57% in 2018 to 72% in 2023.
+Together with Finland (78%), Norway (71%) and Denmark (70%), Sweden is among the countries leading cloud computing adoption in the EU.
+However, compared to 2021, the percentage of cloud adoption among Swedish enterprises has slightly decreased in 2023.

-Cloud computing adoption in the EU by economic activity
+Cloud adoption in the EU by service model

 Cloud computing adoption in the EU by enterprise size